jimburton/CI505/labs/DEV.md

 type when you hover over it, etc etc) you need to install several additional "minor" modes that will run alongside `haskell-mode`.
 It really isn't essential to use an IDE for Haskell development.
-You can be very productive with just a powerful editor (emacs + `haskell-mode`) and `ghci`.
+You can be very productive with just a powerful editor (Emacs + `haskell-mode`) and `ghci`.
 Whether you feel that you need to bother going further than that is up to you.

-Modifying emacs is done by editing the config file, usually `~/.emacs`.
+Modifying Emacs is done by editing the config file, usually `~/.emacs`.
 To install `haskell-mode` add the following to your copy of `.emacs`.